prioritizr/prioritizr/cran-comments.md

 Dear CRAN volunteers,

 Thank you for reviewing this submission.
 It contains an update to the prioritizr R package.
-Specifically, the update contains assorted minor improvements, bug fixes, and updates to the package documentation.
-It also addresses the NOTEs currently produced during CRAN package checks related to missing documentation links.
+Specifically, the update provides new multi-objective optimization functionality, bug fixes, and updates to the package documentation.
+Since the package has had formal deprecation warnings for _raster_ and _sp_ package data classes since March 2023 (version 8.0.0), support for these classes has now been deprecated.
+Furthermore, the update addresses the NOTEs currently produced during CRAN package checks related to deprecated special names for the `structure()` function.

 Cheers,